-Its successor, “49 Park St. Blues”, is released in June 2022 and is an album with original tracks about loss, old and new love.
+Its successor, “49 Park St. Blues”, is released in 2022 and is an album with original tracks about old and new love, getting older and death.
 This record incorporates additional blues influences (The Fabulous Thunderbirds, Jimmy Johnson) compared to their former.
 Several musicians contributed to this record: Laura Kits and Arjen Veldman added vocals, Bas Kleine played harmonica, Wouter Schueler played saxophones and Roel Spanjers returned on keys.
 The first single “I did you wrong” was released in January 2022, followed by “Good woman” in March.
 This album also receives positive reviews**.

 Ticket West is about the brothers doing what they like most while not being bothered by the need to become rich and famous.
 Just composing, recording, and gigging with friends and doing this to the best of their abilities while keeping their blues alive after all these years.

 Pascal Wilhelm +31 (0) 651575740 / firstname.lastname@example.org

 “Unbelievable that this fine bluesband is mostly unknown in Belgium.
 After listening to this album that must urgently change.”
 (Rootsville, May 2021)

 “A boost in these dark [COVID -19] days is “Cab Driving Man” by Ticket West, the new release by brothers Pascal and Walter Wilhelm.
 An album with great originals and covers.
 Their blues, shuffle and swing will certainly help you cope with all the pain and constraints.”
 (Rootstime, May 2021)